typesense/typesense-website/docs-site/content/0.25.0/api/README.md

   `/operations/reset_peers` API.
 Be careful while using this option, as it can lead to transient loss of data.
 - Support use of `preset` parameter in embedded API key.
 - Support nested dynamic fields.
-- Support pagination using `offset` parameter instead of the `page` parameter: this offers flexible pagination and is useful for GraphQL compatibility.
+- Support pagination using `offset` and `limit` parameters instead of `page` and `per_page`: this offers flexibility and is also useful for GraphQL compatibility.
 - Migrated build system to Bazel.

 ### Bug Fixes